-Holding down the interrogate button will indicate the channels which have delay assigned by lighting their assign buttons.
+Holding down the interrogate button (INTER) will indicate the channels which have delay assigned by lighting their fader assign buttons (all other fader assign buttons will be extinguished).
+It is not possible to perform interrogation when controlling a "PC Fader" from the screen.